Summary: in this tutorial, you will learn how to use the Oracle IN

 3) subquery

 The subquery returns a result set of one column to test for the match.
-The column must also have the same data type as expression.
+The column must also have the same data type as expression

 Return value

-The IN operator returns true if the value of the expression equals any value in the list of values or the result set returned by the subquery.
+operator returns true if the value of the expression equals any value in the list of values or the result set returned by the subquery.
 Otherwise, it returns false.

-The NOT operator negates the result of the IN operator.
+operator negates the result of the IN

 Oracle IN operator examples

-We will use the orders and employees tables in the sample database for the demonstration:
+tables in the sample database for the demonstration:

 A) Oracle IN examples